ademakov/bzero/README.md

 ## Update

 * Added a bunch of new versions that use AVX.
 These are faster than memset() for any memory size.
 Well, I didn't test it with AVX-512 CPUs yet.
-* The newest versions are faster for small buffers as well.
+* The newest versions are faster and more even for small buffers as well.